 • A global information security company in connection with a nation state threat actor.

-• A developer of a push-to-talk app in a data breach that with compromised data of its 140 million users.
+• A developer of a push-to-talk app in a data breach that compromised data of its 140 million users.

 • A Chinese bitcoin mining company in connection with a global data breach in which US$500 million of bitcoin was stolen.